Excerpts selected by John Perkins

 The situation at the time of Muawiya was not a conflict between Arabian Islamic conquerors and a Byzantine Christian emperor as the later historicising literature of the Abbasids would have it's readers believe.
 Rather the conflict involved Christians of the former Byzantine East and the Christians of the emperor in Constantinople.
 The conflict played out as a war of religion between the eastern devotees of a Semitic understanding of Christianity and the Defenders of the Hellenistic and Roman version.
 Questions of Christology were still the central problem.
 The inscription on the Dome of the Rock addresses Christians as a whole "Oh you people of the Book!"

-Muawiya continues the political policies of Iran in Syria and attempt to re-establish Iranian authority in the region
+Muawiya continues the political policies of Iran in Syria and attempts to re-establish Iranian authority in the region

 Muawiya remained in Syria at this time and he busied his followers with raids into the Byzantine and Armenian border lands.
 He took spoils from Cappadocia.